-Learning code can be tough.
+Learning code can be tough, especially when you go the self-taught developer route.
 Whether you chose the front-end, back-end, or full-stack developer route, sometimes the hardest part is just getting started.

 With a plethora of resources (and ads) readily available on the internets, choosing a path can be a daunting task in itself.